joserequenaidv/my-eoi/pysp/projects/rpsls/README.md

-# :gem: :page_facing_up: :scissors: :lizard: :alien: Rock, Paper, Scissors, Lizard and Spock
+# Rock, Paper, Scissors, Lizard and Spock :gem: :page_facing_up: :scissors: :lizard: :alien:
 This is my 2nd project for the Libraries module of the [Python Specialization Course](https://github.com/joserequenaidv/my-eoi/blob/master/pysp/README.md).

-## Links

 ## Project Journal
 ### Introduction
 This is the game called Rock, Paper, Scissors, Lizard and Spock.
-You can access to the raw code [here](main.py)
+You can access to the raw code [here](main.py).

-The rules are the following:
+**The rules are the following:**
 - :scissors: Scissors cuts :page_facing_up: paper
 - :page_facing_up: Paper covers :gem: rock
 - :gem: Rock crushes :lizard: lizard